kubeslice-ent/egs-infra-installer/README.md

 ## 4. EGS License Setup

+> ⚠️ **Important**: License setup must be completed BEFORE installing any EGS components.
+The cluster fingerprint generation and license application are prerequisites for all EGS installations.

 ### Step 4.1: Generate Cluster Fingerprint

 The installer will automatically generate a cluster fingerprint required for EGS license generation: